raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 If you are using the online version of Astro Pi Replay, you may download a zip file of the output of your program.

-When your program has finished, check how well it performed by considering the following items:
+Once your program has finished, review the output and check the following:

-[ ] Did your program create a file of the data you wanted to capture in your project folder?
+[ ] Did your program create a data file(s) you expected in your project folder?
-[ ] Were any other output files created by your project?
+[ ] Were any additional output files created?
-[ ] Did your saved files exceed the 250MB space limit, or include file types that are not allowed in the [rulebook](https://astro-pi.org/mission-space-lab/rulebook)?
+[ ] Do your saved files comply with the [Rulebook](https://astro-pi.org/mission-space-lab/rulebook), including the 250MB storate limit and permitted file types?
-[ ] Check your logs for any errors.
+[ ] do you log files contain any warnings or errors?

-If you see any errors, or the program does not do what you expected it to, you will need to address this before you submit your code, to make sure you have the best chance of achieving 'flight status'.
-You can rerun your experiment with the **Astro Pi Replay** tool as many times as needed until you are confident that your program works.
+If you find any errors, warnings, or unexpected behaviour, make changes to your code and test it again.
+The Astro Pi Replay Tool can be used as many times as you like, so keep refining your program until you are confident that it works reliably and is ready for submission.

+Thorough testing will give your team the best chance of achieving **flight status** and having your program run on the ISS.

 --- task ---